forlilab/cosolvkit/README.md

 # CosolvKit
-The python package for creating cosolvent system
+The python package for creating cosolvent system.

+Pre-print version of the original paper is freely accessible at the link https://doi.org/10.26434/chemrxiv-2024-rmsnj.

 ## Installation
 I highly recommend you to install the Anaconda distribution (https://www.continuum.io/downloads) if you want a clean python environnment with nearly all the prerequisites already installed.
 To install everything properly, you just have to do this: